Tmiseray/my-coding-temple-ship-log/advancedNavTech.md

-This is my changed navigation methods file!
+This is my second change to navigation methods file!